0xTCG/aldy/README.rst

    aldy genotype ... --debug debuginfo

-This will produce `debuginfo.tar.gz` file that contains sample and LP model dumps.
+This will produce `debuginfo.tar.gz` file that contains the sample and LP model dumps.
-Please send us this file and we will try to resolve the issue.
+Please send us this file, and we will try to resolve the issue.

-This file contains no private information of any kind except for the phasing information and mutation counts at the target gene locus, as well as the file name.
+This file contains no private information of any kind except for the phasing information and mutation counts at the target gene locus as well as the file name.

 Sample datasets